kyeah/kyeh.me/_posts/2015-10-29-the-road-to-hackny.md

 This video makes me happy.

 If you need more inspiration, check out [Simon's post](https://medium.com/@simonayzman/how-i-hacked-ny-5589ca50ccc3) and the many, many wonderful pieces of advice linked at [apply.hackny.org](https://apply.hackny.org/).
-Maybe I'll see you back in [THE GREATEST CITY IN THE WORLD](https://www.youtube.com/watch?v=nMXh9XBhRAc).
+Fellows come from a wide range of backgrounds, interests, and skill levels, and we'd love to get to know you.
+Maybe we'll see you back in [THE GREATEST CITY IN THE WORLD](http://www.buzzfeed.com/alexisnedd/things-that-are-actually-great-about-summer-in-new-york#.jeBO0PGRR).